BoazPerlov/Akuvox-Elan-Driver/README.md

 ![image](https://user-images.githubusercontent.com/50086268/189108016-08a3d1cf-3def-4c32-97f1-ad64ddacf464.png)

 * You'd be able to tell if connection was successful if the intercom Model, MAC address and Firmware version populate automatically in their respective fields.

+### Disclaimer
+This is an unsupported driver which I wrote in my spare time.
+Neither Elan nor Indigo Distribution (Premium Elan Distributor in the UK and Ireland) hold any responsibilty or offer any support for the use of this driver in your Elan systems.
+By adding this driver you accept all risks associated with introducing a hastily written driver to your controller software; you do this at YOUR OWN RISK.
+And as ever: **ALWAYS BACKUP YOUR SYSTEM**